Crissium/SilverDict/README.md

 - Start with an item in the roadmap, or open an issue to discuss your ideas.
 Please notify me if you are working on something to avoid duplicated efforts.
 I myself dislike enforcing a coding style, but please use descriptive, verbose variable names and UTF-8 encoding, LF line endings, and indent with tabs.
 - Help me with the transliteration feature.
 - Translate the guides into your language.
-You could edit them directly on GitHub.
+You could edit them directly on GitHub or translate on Crowdin.
 - Translate the web UI on [Crowdin](https://crowdin.com/project/silverdict/invite?h=1ae82ee0d45867272b3af80cc93779871997870).
 Please open an issue or send me a PM on Crowdin if your language's not there.

 ## Credits